plinioseniore/like-a-monkey/data_mining/README.md

 The following set of Macro and Matlab/Octave function allow to mine data and provide a quick automated way to process the classification of data.

-Naming and schemas are designed to work for datalist for Industrial Automation projects.
+Naming and schema are designed to work for datalist for Industrial Automation projects.

 ## Excel Macro